geneontology/obo-edit/java/gold/README.txt

 ###For installation please refer to INSTALL.txt file

+####Command Line Interace (CLI)
+For the project home directory run the following command to find the help about the usage of the command line interface java -jar gold.jar

 ###Hibernate documentation

 Following steps are for the hibernate reverse engineering (generating java class from the database schema):